joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ## Additional Configuration

 * You can Navigate to your Host Pool; under Settings, you can restrict or allow RDP settings, Device redirections and configure Display sessions.
-* If you click Properties, you can configure: Start VM on Connect; if you are shutting down your session hosts to save money of a night then the first person to connect each day will start them up.
+* If you click Properties, you can configure: Start VM on Connect; if you are shutting down your session hosts to save money of a night, then the first person to connect each day will start them up.
 * If you click on Session hosts, you can add additional hosts to your pool or Drain them to prevent logins.
 * If you click Application Groups, you can add RemoteApp groups to allow users to connect directly to an Application versus a Full Desktop.